-21. Related party transactions
+19. Related and controlling party transactions

-The ultimate controlling party is The Fred Hollows Foundation (registered charity ABN number: 46070556642 which is a not for profit entity and a limited company whose registered office is at Level 9, 320 Pitt Street, Sydney, NSW, Australia.
+Other than the transactions referred to below, there were no related party transactions in the year (2023 nil).
+The ultimate controlling party is The Fred Hollows Foundation (registered charity ABN number: 46070556642) which is a not-for-profit entity and a limited company whose registered office is at Level 9, 320 Pitt Street, Sydney, NSW, Australia.